 Mama Africa!
 How Miriam Makeba Spread Hope with Her Song by Kathryn Erskine, illustrated by Charly Palmer

 Fighting against apartheid, a brutal system of laws meant to oppress Africans in their own country that began in 1948, Mariam Makeba used her singing voice on behalf of her people.
 To tell those outside of South Africa about apartheid, Mariam had to flee her country and live in exile.
-Worried about her family she left behind, she still worked on behalf of equality.
+Worried about the family she left behind, she still worked on behalf of equality.
 Apartheid would not end for more than forty years.
 Miriam Makeba’s global activism continued until her death at age 76. [picture book biography, ages 6 and up]

 Nina Simone (born 1933)